-Year Year Ended December 31,
+Year Ended Decembe er 31,

-2022 2021 2020
+2023 2022 2021

-• (In thousands)
+(In thousands)

-Commercial \$ 7,833 \$ 4,613 \$ 4,529
+Commercial \$ 11,050 \$ 7,833 \$ 4,613

-Government 43,766 25,825 29,696
+Government 90,083 43,766 25,825

-Total \$ 51,599 \$ 30,438 \$ 34,225
+Total \$101,133 \$ 51,599 \$ 30,438

 The Company's contracts with customers generally do not contain performance obligations with terms in excess of one year.
 As such, the Company does not disclose details related to the value of performance obligations that are unsatisfied as of the end of the reporting period.
 The total value of any performance obligations that extend beyond a year is immaterial to the financial statements.
 The timing of revenue recognition, billings and cash collections results in billed accounts receivable, unbilled receivables (contract assets), and deferred revenue (contract liabilities) on the consolidated balance sheets.
 The Company bills amounts under its agreed-upon contractual terms at periodic intervals (for services), upon shipment (for equipment), or upon achievement of contractual milestones or as work progresses (for engineering and support services).
-Billing may occur subsequent to revenue recognition, resulting in unbilled accounts receivable (contract assets).
+Billing may occur subsequent to revenue recognition, resulting in unbilled accounts receivable (contract liabilities).
 The Company may also receive payments from customers before revenue is recognized, resulting in deferred revenue (contract liabilities).
-The Company recognized revenue that was previously recorded as deferred revenue in the amounts of \$26.3 million, \$43.0 million and \$41.1 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+The Company recognized revenue that was previously recorded as deferred revenue in the amounts of \$31.4 million, \$26.3 million and \$43.0 million for the years ended December 31, 2023, 2022 and 2021, respectively.
 The Company has also recorded costs of obtaining contracts expected to be recovered in prepaid expenses and other current assets (contract assets or commissions), that are not separately disclosed on the consolidated balance sheets.
-The commissions are recognized over the estimated usage period.
+The company as period.
 The following table presents contract assets not separately disclosed:

-Year Ende 1 Dece mber 31,
+Year Ended Decembe

-2022 2021
+2023 2022

-(In the ousan ds)
+(In thousands)

 Contract Assets:

-Commissions \$ 1,258 \$ 1,190
+Commissions \$ 1,114 \$ 1,258

-Other contract costs \$ 2,255 \$ 2,558
+Other contract costs \$ 1,970 \$ 2,255